codeplaysoftware/portBLAS/doc/Autotuner.md

 # Overview
 The Autotuner is comprised of several parts:
 - The `C++ binaries` that are run by the user to do the tuning.
-Comprised of 5 different binaries which benchmark different combinations of transposition of the inputs and print the results.
+Comprised of five different binaries which benchmark different combinations of transposition of the inputs and print the results.
 - `Python scripts` which generate macro calls and source files for each GEMM configuration specified.
 - `JSON files` which specify the parameter combinations to test when tuning.
 # C++ Binaries